Blog Image Good Posture 5.pngdd

 Exercising with Rheumatoid Arthritis (RA)

 Rheumatoid arthritis (RA) is a chronic inflammatory disease that causes joint pain, stiffness, and swelling.
-There are also lesser well-known symptoms such as issues with your eyes and skin problems.
-While it can be challenging to exercise with RA, research shows that physical activity can be beneficial in managing symptoms and improving overall health.
-In this article, we’ll explore the benefits of exercise in RA and any limitations to keep in mind.
-I also share my top tip for success when planning an exercise program.
+Lesser-known symptoms include eye issues and skin problems.
+While exercising with RA can be challenging, research shows that physical activity can help manage symptoms and improve overall health.
+In this article, we’ll explore the benefits of exercise for RA, the limitations to consider, and my top tip for success when planning an exercise program.

-Exercise can help reduce inflammation in the body, which is a key driver of RA symptoms.
-Regular physical activity can lower the levels of C-reactive protein (CRP), a marker of inflammation in the body.
+Exercise helps lower inflammation, a key driver of RA symptoms.
+Regular physical activity can reduce levels of C-reactive protein (CRP), a marker of inflammation in the body.

 Limitations to Exercise in Rheumatoid Arthritis (RA)

-People with RA may have joint damage or instability, which can make certain exercises unsafe or uncomfortable.
-Activities that put too much pressure on the joints, such as running or high-impact aerobics, should be avoided.
-Build strength and stability around your joints with my pain free body program.
+People with RA may have joint damage or instability.
+High-impact exercises like running should be avoided.
+Instead, focus on building strength and stability around your joints with my Pain-Free Body Program.

 Conclusion